About Name Changes on a Car Registration in Arizona

 If you change your name on auto registration credentials and wish to obtain a duplicate certificate of title that displays your new legal name, you must complete an official title and registration application before submitting the request in person or by mail.

-Download our comprehensive car registration guide for step-by-step instructions and a list of documents you must bring.
+Download our car registration guide for instructions and a list of documents you may need to bring.